yin/apify-yelp/README.md

 One of `searchTerm` or `directUrls` is required.
 If none are specified, nothing will be scrapped.

-If there are more reviews available to scrape due to pagination without additional resource usage, more there will be more than the given `reviewLimit`.
-As scraping business pages means additional page requests (and resource usage), the scraped follows `searchLimit` precisely and newer scrapes more search results than specified.

 ## Output

 You'll get your review in the following schema: